crtroy/EveBlue/README.md

 If Database needs to be updated (or created for some reason) just make sure the files **invTypes.csv** and **industryActivityMaterials.csv** are in the **data** folder and run **createDB.py**.

-This program has only been tested using Windows 10.
+This program has only been tested using Python3 on Windows 10.

 ## License
 This work is licensed under the "MIT License".
 Please see the file LICENSE in the source distribution of this software for license terms.